xenforo-ltd/docs/docs/index.md

 ## Creating `src/config.php`

-If using the CLI to install XF 2.0, you will need to create the config.php file manually.
-To do this, enter the `src` directory within the XF 2.0 files you uploaded to your server.
+If using the CLI to install XenForo, you will need to create the config.php file manually.
+To do this, enter the `src` directory within the XenForo files you uploaded to your server.
 Create a new file named config.php and populate it with the host, port, username, password and database name for your MySQL or MariaDB server.

 !!! note
 	Make sure you create the config file in within the `src` directory.
 The `library` directory is only used for legacy purposes.